Garissa County: Administrative units

+Garissa County has 6 constituencies.
+The below is the list of all Constituencies and the current elected Member of Parliament (MP) for each constituency:

+Electoral Wards

+Garissa County is further subdivided into 30 electoral wards.
+Each ward is represented by a Member of the County Assembly (MCA) or also known as Ward Representative whose main roles are legislation, representation, and oversight.
+The current speaker of the County Assembly is Abdi Idle Gure.

+The list below shows all the wards of the county and the current elected MCA for each Ward:

 Demographics

-Garissa county has a total population of 841,353 persons of which 458,975 are males, 382,344 females and 34 intersex person.
-There is a total of 141,394 household with an average size of 5.9 persons per house hold.
-It has a population density of 19 persons per square kilometre.
+Garissa county had a total population of 841,353 persons of which 458,975 were males, 382,344 females and 34 intersex person.
+There was a total of 141,394 household with an average size of 5.9 persons per house hold.
+It has a population density of 19 persons per square kilometre based on the 2019 Kenya Population and Housing Census.